PilHliP211/ConnectGame/README.md

 # Playing
-To play a column enter a number 0-width and hit enter.
+To play a column enter a number from 0 to width and hit enter.
 The human player is O and the AI is X.